 - Hand it to you personally

-- Please send it to you via first-class post (the demand usually starts two business days from the date of posting)
+- Send it to you via first-class post (the demand starts usually two business days from the date of posting)

 - Put it directly through your letterbox